Duyen-codes/bikeApp/README.md

 <hr />

-### Home
+### Home page

-- description
-- on Home screen top navigation
+The homepage is fully responsive on different screen sizes with sticky navigation bar to navigate through different pages of the application.
 ![home page](/images/homepage.png)

 ### Data import